 As noted above, the second measure of this intro adds Paul's single-tracked lead vocals, then the third measure adds Ringo's 16th-note snare drum beats played somewhat quietly while Paul's vocals rise in intensity.
 The fourth measure displays Ringo's snare drum beats getting progressively louder to accompany Paul's manic vocals which are now rising to fever pitch on the lyric “and I see you agaaaain.”
-This acts as a signal for the full band arrangement to kick in, which features George's lead guitar, Ringo's cymbal-smashing drum beat, John's thumping overdubbed bass guitar, Paul's continuing guitar work and, somewhere deep in the mix, John's piano from the rhythm track.
+This acts as a signal for the full band arrangement to kick in, which features Paul's lead guitar, Ringo's cymbal-smashing drum beat, John's thumping bass guitar, George's continuing guitar work and, somewhere deep in the mix, John's overdubbed piano.
 All this is treated with rich reverb, echo, ADT (“Artificial Double-Tracking”) and distortion per Paul's request, his approval symbolically expressed by his “She Loves You” reprise of “yeah, yeah, yeah” at the end of the fifth measure.
 The sixth measure of the introduction begins the hypnotic and somewhat out-of-tune guitar phrases that wind through the rest of the song.
 This repetitive guitar phrase is undoubtedly The Beatles attempt at capturing the feel of the Jimi Hendrix song “Foxy Lady,” which was the opening track of his first British album “Are You Experienced,” all four Beatles being huge fans of this artist.

 The first verse is eight measures long and rests heavily on this hypnotic guitar-based vamp with Paul's high-energy single-tracked vocals.
 Ringo puts in hard-hitting but simple drum fills at the end of measures three and six, while he stops the action in the seventh measure for a uniform 'Beatles break” during Paul's line “you may be a lover but you ain't no dancer.”
 Ringo does, however, put in another drum fill during these final syllables from Paul to usher the band back in for the eighth measure.
 Background vocals from John, Paul and George are first detected in measure three, this being a simple “aaah” harmony as a backdrop to Paul's lead vocal line.
 This is repeated in measure five but then continue with the changing chords into measures six and then seven where they trail off with the 'Beatles break.'
-The eighth measure has these background vocals singing staccato “da, da, da” sung in eighth notes for the remainder of the verse.
+The eighth measure has these background vocals singing staccato in eighth notes for the remainder of the verse.
 These harmonies are barely noticeable in the stereo mix but are slightly more prominent in the mono mix.

 The chorus is six measures long and continues the same instrumentation as the verses but with Paul's additional lead guitar taking center stage primarily to fill in the gaps between the thrice repeated exclamations of “Helter Skelter.”
 He follows the lyric each time with a quickly descending guitar phrase, simulating the children's slide that the song's lyrics are based around.
 The fourth measure marks another 'Beatles break' which features an effective rising electric guitar note from Paul while Ringo puts in another thundering drum fill.
 The remaining two measures comprise a simple return to the hypnotic guitar vamp heard earlier and end with another Ringo drum fill.
 Paul's vocal hi-jinx include a “yeah” at the beginning of the fourth measure and one of his signature “wooo”s at the beginning of the fifth measure.

 The second verse that follows is only seven measures long this time, the sixth measure from the first verse being omitted this time around for some reason.
 Instrumentation is the same as in the first verse however, the only differences along the way are Ringo's drum fill appearing at the end of the second measure instead of measures three and six as before and the background harmonies now filling in the gaps whenever Paul is not singing lead vocals instead of at the same time as in the first verse.
-During the final measure Paul shouts “Look Out!” while the background vocalists are reprising their “da, da, da” line from the first verse.
+During the final measure Paul shouts “Look Out!” while the background vocalists are reprising their staccato line from the first verse.
 As before, the mono mix features these backing vocals at a somewhat higher level.

 The chorus is now repeated with identical instrumentation from before, differences include Paul moaning “whoa” in the fourth measure and then shouting “Look Out!, 'cause here she come” during the fifth and six measures, then chuckling at the very end of the final measure.
 John puts in an inventive 16th-note higher register bass figure in the fifth measure and then lowers it an octave for the sixth measure, possibly a suggestion from Paul.
 A curious squawking sound, undoubtedly the first evidence of either John on saxophone or Mal Evans on trumpet, is first heard in the song in the fifth and sixth measures here.
 A couple of introductory chords from Paul's soon-to-be-heard lead guitar part is also heard in the sixth measure of this chorus.